 Young people and adults are all concerned about these issues but they don’t often have a chance to gather together to discuss them.
 When young people feel that their experience and their voices matter, and when they are treated as partners in creating safe and inclusive communities, it raises their confidence and empowers them to take positive leadership with their peers.
 When adults have a chance to hear from young people and bring their own concerns, it helps them feel more hopeful about tackling challenging social problems.

-The Dialogues are available as fee for service programs.
+In addition to being part of our multi-year leadership programs, the Dialogues are also available as fee for service programs.
 Contact us to discuss fees and other details for bringing the programs to your school or community.